1. How can GCA help me homeschool my children?

 10. Do you require students to wear a uniform?

-No, students must adhere to our dress code, which is stated in the Parent-Student Handbook.
+No, students must adhere to our dress code, which is detailed in the Student-Parent Handbook (Click the 'Academics' tab on this website).

 11. How many service hours does GCA require parents to do?

-Families who do not have a parent teaching on a weekly basis are required to provide a parent (or responsible high school student) to serve in a weekly helper position or a special event committee.
+Families who do not have a parent teaching on a weekly basis are required to provide a parent (or responsible high school student) to serve in a weekly helper position or on a special event committee.
 Most positions require a commitment of about one hour per week.
 Parents will be asked to select a window of time for availability under the Helper Availability form during online enrollment.
+More details can be found in the Student-Parent Handbook (Click the 'Academics' tab on this website).

 12. What other resources are available to support me in my homeschooling?